The basic legislation is contained in:

 - For wine and sparkling wine, zero rate.

 - For beer, 0.748 € per hectolitre per degree Plato, or 1.87€ per hectolitre per degree alcohol, of finished product.

-- Commission Regulation (EC) No 3199/93 of 22 November 1993 on the mutual recognition of procedures for the complete denaturing of alcohol for the purposes of exemption from excise duty.
-This Regulation implements Article 27(1)(a) of Council Directive 92/83/EEC for the complete denaturing of alcohol and sets down the various formulations of denaturants in the Member States.
+Commission Regulation (EC) No 162/2013 of 21 February 2013 amending the Annex to Regulation (EC) No 3199/93 on the mutual recognition of procedures for the complete denaturing of alcohol for the purposes of exemption from excise duty.
+This Regulation implements Article 27(1)(a) of Council Directive 92/83/EEC for the complete denaturing of alcohol and in the accompanying annex, lists the new common "Euro" denaturing method and the remaining existing national denaturing methods still in use in some Member States.